etorres-revature/Responsive_Portfolio/README.md

 In responsive design, page elements reconfigure as the viewport (or, screen size) grows or shrinks.
 A web page that displays as three-columns on a desktop may display as two-columns on a tablet or one-column on a smartphone.
 Therefore, the same HTML code is delivered to each device; however, using CSS its appearance can be optimized for screen displays to rearrange the appearance of the page to fit the device on which it is being viewed. <a href="#footnote1"><sup>[1]</sup></a>
 </p>
 <p align="justify">
 This saves time (and, time = money) because front-end developers only have to create a single web page.
-Then the principles of responsive web design can be utilized to create a unique web design for wide-screen monitors, desktops, laptops, tablets, and phones of any and all sizes. <a href="#footnote2"><sup>[2]</sup></a>  All from a single codebasse!!
+Then the principles of responsive web design can be utilized to create a unique web design for wide-screen monitors, desktops, laptops, tablets, and phones of any and all sizes. <a href="#footnote2"><sup>[2]</sup></a>  All from a single code-base!!
 </p>
 Put into its most simplest terms:
 </br>